midhin11/sign-up-form/README.md

 # sign-up-form
-Creating a fake online form using HTML and CSS learnt from the Odin Project
+A fake online form using HTML and CSS learnt from the Odin Project